 “Thank you,” Dad responds before turning to me.
 “Son, do you have any questions?
 Something you’d like to know about Adam Winston or his family?”

 I’m glad he didn't call him my father.
-“Just one,” I say and turn to the lawyer.
-“Does he have other children?”
+“Just one,” I say, addressing the lawyer.
+“Does he have other kids?”

-“He does,” Atkins says after a moment’s silence—a moment in which I curse myself for asking because I already knew the answer.
+“He does,” Atkins answers after a pause—a moment in which I curse myself for asking because I already knew the answer.
 Still, it doesn’t stop the fresh wave of betrayal and anger that rips through me.

-I lower my chin to my chest and breathe deeply, fighting hard not to embarrass Dad or myself.
-When I look up, Atkins is nervously staring at Dad, but Dad’s attention on me.
-He smiles, his message clear, and the weight I felt pressing down on me is lifted.
-I’m his son.
-Adam Winston may have donated his sperm, but Callum Thorne is my dad.
+I lower my head and breathe deeply as I try not to embarrass Dad or myself.
+When I look up, Atkins' nervous glance darts between Dad and me, but Dad’s attention is firmly on me.
+He smiles, his message clear.
+The weight I felt pressing down on me is lifted.
+I’m his son, he's saying.
+Adam Winston may have donated his sperm, but he, Callum Thorne, is my dad.

-“He has a son and two daughters, their names are….”
-Atkins continues, but I cut him off.
+“He has a son and two daughters.
+Their names are….”
+Atkins speaks, but I cut him off.